Border Patrol Agent

 A person can contact the Mexican/Other consulate within 24-36 hours and they should keep a record of people returned to their country.
 In the event that an illegal immigrant is sent to jail or prosecuted they will eventually get a chance to make a phone call/contact relatives etc. (like a normal incarcerated/prosecuted person).

-Asked by Brett about 12 years ago
+Asked by ibxlegend over 12 years ago

-Asked by erika over 11 years ago
+Asked by C L Smith over 12 years ago

 Asked by Mr.305 over 12 years ago

-Asked by ibxlegend about 12 years ago
+Asked by lynn over 12 years ago